-The bill would authorize the Commissioner to assess a penalty to an insurer who fails to timely file the CGAD.
-The penalty would be assessed if the insurer has no just cause for failing to timely file and after notice and hearing.
-The penalty would be remitted to the state treasurer and deposited in the State treasury to the credit of the fees and penalties fund.
+The bill authorizes the Commissioner to assess a penalty to an insurer who fails to file the CGAD in a timely manner.
+The penalty is assessed if the insurer has no just cause for failing to timely file and after notice and hearing.
+The penalty is remitted to the state treasurer and deposited in the state treasury to the credit of the fees and penalties fund.